 There were four key outcomes from this study.
-First, we observed that plants of the 14 long-lived perennial species studied expended a very large proportion of reproductive energy on accessory costs.
-Investment in seed dry mass represented a quite modest proportion of total reproductive investment (RE) for the 14 perennial species included in this study, with just 0.2-4% of RE going to seeds versus other reproductive tissues (Table 1).
-Even the individual with the lowest accessory costs invested just 9.5% of its RE into the seed itself.
-Second, we observed a trade-offs between ovule count and pollen-attraction costs and between seed count and total reproductive costs.
-The trade-offs indicate there exists a fixed pool of energy to invest and species differ in the relative cost of a part versus the number of parts they can produce.
-We also observed a trade-off between choosiness, the inverse of seedset, and pollen-attraction costs: species that expend less energy to produce an ovule produce a greater excess of ovules.
-These are species at the parental optimist end of the optimist-pessimist spectrum, which have proportionally costlier provisioning tissues relative to pollen attraction tissues (Rosenheim et al. 2014).
-In combination, these trade-offs lead to systematic differences in the way reproductive energy is allocated across species, resulting in a syndrome of reproductive traits values observed for large-seeded versus small-seeded species, our third outcome.
-The parental optimists were, as predicted, the large-seeded species: part of the big seed-size, low seedset strategy is to invest proportionally less in flower construction to the point of pollination and proportionally more in provisioning tissues.
-The fourth major result was that for perennial species with low seedset, total reproductive investment was best predicted by energy expenditure in buds and flowers, not by investment in seeds or fruit.
+First, the 14 long-lived perennial species studied expended a very large proportion of reproductive mass on accessory costs.
+Investment in seed dry mass represented a modest proportion of total reproductive investment (RE) for these species, with just 0.2-4% of RE going to seeds versus other reproductive tissues (Table 1).
+Even the individual with the lowest accessory costs invested just 9.5% of its RE in seeds.
+Second, ovule number varied negatively with pollen-attraction costs, as did seed number and total reproductive costs.
+The trade-offs indicate there exists a fixed pool of mass to invest and species differ in the relative cost of a part versus the number of parts they can produce.
+We also observed a negative relation between the ovule:seed ratio, and pollen-attraction costs: species that invest less pre-zygotic mass per ovule produce a greater excess of ovules.
+These are species at the maternal optimist end of the optimist-pessimist spectrum, which have proportionally costlier provisioning tissues relative to pollen attraction tissues (Rosenheim et al. 2014).
+In combination, these relations indicate the third outcome, systematic differences in the mass allocation among species, resulting in a syndrome of reproductive traits for large versus small-seeded species.
+The maternal optimists were, as predicted, the large-seeded species: part of the large-seed, low seedset strategy is to invest proportionally less in flower construction and proportionally more in post-zygotic provisioning.
+The fourth major result was that for the perennial species with low seedset, combined bud and flower mass predicted total reproductive investment better than investment in seeds or fruit.

 Accessory costs are large

-All species in this study allocated an enormous proportion of RE to accessory costs, both accessory success costs and discarded tissues (Figure 1a, Table 1).
-Many estimates of plant energy investment in reproduction do not account for total accessory costs, leading to potentially misleading results (reviewed in Obeso 2002; Lord & Westoby 2006; Rosenheim et al. 2014; Wenk & Falster 2015).
+All species in this study allocated an enormous proportion of RE to accessory costs, both accessory success costs and discarded tissues (Fig. 1a, Table 1).
+Many estimates of plant mass investment in reproduction do not account for total accessory costs, leading to potentially misleading results (reviewed in Obeso 2002; Lord & Westoby 2006; Rosenheim et al. 2014; Wenk & Falster 2015).
 For example, studies seeking to estimate the cost of reproduction may reach erroneous conclusions if they record only shifts in seed production year upon year, ignoring investment in accessory tissues (Obeso 2002).
-Reproductive allocation, the proportion of energy spent on reproduction rather than on growing and replacing vegetative tissue (Ashman 1994; Bazzaz, Ackerly & Reekie 2000; Wenk & Falster 2015), will also be substantially underestimated, leading to overestimates of the proportion of energy (and absolute amount of energy) available for vegetative growth.
-The current study indicates that fair assessment of RE needs to account for all pools of accessory tissues, since both discarded tissue costs and success cost components (see Figure 1a for definitions) contributed to the high accessory costs (Table 1).
+Reproductive allocation, the proportion of mass spent on reproduction rather than on growing and replacing vegetative tissue (Ashman 1994; Bazzaz, Ackerly & Reekie 2000; Wenk & Falster 2015), will also be substantially underestimated, leading to overestimates of the proportion of mass (and absolute amount of mass) available for vegetative growth.
+The current study indicates that fair assessment of RE needs to account for all pools of accessory tissues, since both discarded tissue costs and success cost components (see Fig. 1a for definitions) contributed to the high accessory costs (Table 1).